-This TCFD entity report relates to Tritax Management LLP ("Tritax") as an FCA-regulated firm and covers all asset management activities for its 'TCFD in-scope business' for the reporting period from 1 January 2023 to 31 December 2023.
-This is the first reporting year for which Tritax is required to produce and publish a TCFD entity report.
+This TCFD entity report relates to Tritax Management LLP ("Tritax") as an FCA-regulated firm and covers all asset management activities for its 'TCFD in-scope business' for the reporting period from 1 January 2024 to 31 December 2024.
+This is the second reporting year for which Tritax is required to produce and publish a TCFD entity report.

-Where appropriate, this report refers to our public TCFD Product Reports for Tritax Big Box REIT plc and Tritax EuroBox plc.
-Both reports are available here.
+Where appropriate, this report refers to our public TCFD Product Report for Tritax Big Box REIT plc, which is available here.